Licensed EV Charger Electricians Serving Seattle, WA

 Do I need a dedicated circuit for an EV charger?

-In most cases, yes.
-A Level 2 charger typically needs a dedicated 240-volt circuit so the charger is not sharing power with unrelated outlets or appliances.
+Yes.
+A Level 2 EV charger should be installed on a dedicated 240-volt circuit so the charger is not sharing power with unrelated outlets, appliances, or garage loads.
+The circuit size depends on the charger, installation method, wiring path, and approved charging output.

 Can you install a charger in a detached garage?

-Often, yes.
-Older homes may have limited panel capacity, older branch wiring, previous remodel wiring, or access challenges that should be reviewed before adding EV charging load.
+Yes.
+Older Seattle homes often need extra review because they may have limited panel capacity, crowded panels, older branch wiring, previous remodel wiring, ungrounded circuits, difficult access, or service-capacity limits that should be checked before adding EV charging load.

 Should I choose a hardwired charger or a plug-in charger?